Arnav-Bhardwaj/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-As a side project build an website to by utilizing HTML5/CSS and JavaScript
+Side Project

-• Website displays personal portfolio work using HTML5, JS and CSS .
+• Website displays personal portfolio work using HTML5, JS and CSS.

 • Applying creative use of CSS techniques to design features.